sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

  Obviously, it is important to keep memory under control.
 In our daily life, we usually use Xcode memory debugger tool and instruments to detect memory leaks.
 Basically, lots of manual work.
 A better to integrate memory leak detection into internal test phase or regression phase.
 The earlier we detect the issue, the more time we got to fix it.
 The less efforts we put in checking memory leaks, the more likely we keep our app away from memory leaks.
 Using `MLeaksFinder` and `FBRetainCycleDetector` is a good solution.

-## What is MLeaksFinder for?
+# What is MLeaksFinder for?

 `MLeaksFinder` is an light-weight tool from `WeChat` team, `Tencent`.
 It automatically finds leaks in some specific objects.
 When leaks happening, it will present an alert showing the leaked object and backtrace.

-## What does MLeaksFinder do under the hood?
+# How does MLeaksFinder work?

 The basic idea is to set a timer when the object is about to be released.
 When the timer is triggered, checked if the reference to the object is still valid.
 If it is, it turns out this object is leaked.
 Then, it uses this leaked object as seed object to `FBRetainCycleDetector` to figure out the retain cycle using.
 Actually, I found lots of articles introducing `MLeakdsFinder` are Chinese and outdated.
 While its source code is a bit easy to read.